rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ## Configuring the Dock

 Like Windows and Mac, Ubuntu with the Gnome DE has a dock.
-You customize the dock using the Gnome Settings app.
+You customize the dock using the Gnome Settings application.
 To open the Gnome Settings application, click on "Activities Overview" icon at the top right corner of the screen, then select the gear icon.
 This will open the "settings" application.
 It’s very similar to “System Preferences” on the Mac or Control Panel on Windows.

 At the top left corner of the screen there is a magnifying glass.
 Click it and enter "dock".
 The dock is under "Ubuntu Desktop".